On the flexibility of 2D Euler steady states: Flexibility and rigidity near the cellular flow

 We now prove Proposition~\ref{prop:celluar symmetry}.

-\begin{proof}[Proof of Proposition~\ref{prop:celluar symmetry}] Without loss of generality, assume $\langle\psi_{\epsilon}-\psi_0,\psi_0\rangle_{L^2(\mathbb T^2)}=0$.
-Among odd--odd functions, we have the following fact: \begin{quote} If $H$ is odd--odd on $\mathbb T^2$, then $H$ is even (respectively odd) symmetric with respect to $\{y=x\}$ if and only if it is even (respectively odd) symmetric with respect to $\{y=-x\}$. \end{quote} Based on the above fact, we now decompose $\psi$ into even-even symmetric part and odd-odd symmetric part to the diagonals.
+\begin{proof}[Proof of Proposition~\ref{prop:celluar symmetry}] Without loss of generality, by scaling, we assume $\langle\psi_{\epsilon}-\psi_0,\psi_0\rangle_{L^2(\mathbb T^2)}=0$.
+Among odd--odd functions, we have the following fact: \begin{quote} If $H$ is odd--odd on $\mathbb T^2$, then $H$ is even (respectively odd) symmetric with respect to $\{y=x\}$ if and only if it is even (respectively odd) symmetric with respect to $\{y=-x\}$. \end{quote} Based on the above fact, we now decompose $\psi-\psi_0$ into parts that are respectively even-even symmetric and odd-odd symmetric to the diagonals.

 where $\psi_{ee}$ is even with respect to both diagonals and $\psi_{oo}$ is odd with respect to both diagonals.
 Since $\psi_{\epsilon}$ is a steady Euler stream function,

 Using $\Delta\psi_0=-2\psi_0$ and the decomposition \eqref{eqn:decompose odd even}, we have